 After liquid chemicals are dispensed into the Flush Manifold assembly, water is injected into the manifold to "push" diluted chemistry to the washer.
 The delivery tube is flushed clean in a post flush operation and is ready for the next chemical.
-The flush mode of the dispenser flushes chemicals with water as they are dispensed to the manifold and washer.
+The flush mode of the OP and OP-Plus dispensers flush chemicals "with" water as they are dispensed to the manifold and washer.
 Consult your dispenser programming manual for setting the flush mode.